-School provides a range of sporting/activity clubs throughout the year including multi-sports clubs, martial arts, kick boxing, athletics, Football and dance classes such as Bollywood dancing and cheerleading.
-All sports clubs are offered for free.
+School provides a range of sporting/activity clubs throughout the year.
 School works as part of an Education Improvement Partnership to offer inter-school sporting events including football tournaments, swimming galas and rugby matches.
-School has recently purchased a second minibus to enable children to attend other tournaments/events.
 The importance of sport is recognised in our termly Prize Days where children from every class (inc Nursery) are rewarded with a trophy for their sporting achievements.

-School subscribes to the Salford swimming scheme and pays for two year groups to go swimming each week.
-This ensures that all pupils are able to swim one length before their swimming sessions end as classes attend swimming lessons for two consecutive years.
+School subscribes to the Salford swimming scheme and pays for one year groups to go swimming each week.
+This ensures that all pupils are able to swim one length before their swimming sessions end.
 School further uses its budget to pay for a PE kit for every child on roll, ensuring that children are ready to take part in all physical activity lessons.